Codesai/changing-legacy-training-csharp/dependency-breaking-techniques/problematic-discount/README.md

 * Only change as little code as possible.
 * Rely on automated Refactoring tools as much as possible.
-* You must not change the public API of the class.
+* You must not change the public API of the class (you are allowed to change the constructor if you need it).

 Task
 ----